Finn-3-6-0/Lakeside-Escapes-Booking-System/README.md

 ---

 ## 💡 Why I Built This
-Tasked with a school project were a lodge’s outdated system could no longer meet the demands of its growing, experience-focused model.
+Tasked with a school project where a lodge’s outdated system could no longer meet the demands of its growing, experience-focused model.
 To help Lakeside Lodge run at peak efficiency and recover lost profits, I developed a modern solution that:

 - 📅 Tracks each customer’s pod stay duration
 - 💰 Ensures deposit payments are handled accurately